wp-plugins/mf-gig-calendar/readme.txt

 == Changelog ==

+**Version 1.0**

+* UTF8 support (Note: this requires altering the mfgigcal table in your database, so please make sure you backup your data first)
+* French translation by Tanguy Kerfriden
+* Ability to hide details from event lists
+* Fixed bug with uneditable events in admin area
+* Other upgrades

 **Version 0.9.9.5**

 * Date selector fixes (I hope!!)
 * Spanish translation by Andrew Kurtis (WebHostingHub.com)
-* Ability to set the default title for individ event display
+* Ability to set the default title for individual event display

 **Version 0.9.9.4**